ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 The P-Chain manages metadata on Avalanche.
 This includes tracking which nodes are in which subnets, which blockchains exist, and which subnets are validating which blockchains.
 To add a validator, we’ll issue [transactions](http://support.avalabs.org/en/articles/4587384-what-is-a-transaction) to the P-Chain.

 :::danger
 Note that once you issue the transaction to add a node as a validator, there is no way to change the parameters. **You can’t remove your stake early or change the stake amount, node ID, or reward address.** Please make sure you’re using the correct values in the API calls below.
-If you’re not sure, feel free to join our [Discord](https://chat.avalabs.org/) to ask questions.
+If you’re not sure, browse the [AvalancheGO API](../../apis/avalanchego/apis/README.md) or ask for help on [Discord.](https://chat.avalabs.org/)
 :::

 ## Requirements